senturkzuhtu11/okta.github.io/_source/_docs/api/getting_started/rate-limits.md

 Reporting concurrent rate limits once a minute keeps log volume manageable.

 >Important: Operations rarely hit the concurrent rate limit: even very large bulk loads rarely use more than 10 threads at a time.
 If you hit concurrent rate limits, check the information in [Best Practices for Rate Limits](#best-practices-for-rate-limits) for solutions before requesting a rate limit increase.

+# End-User Rate Limit

+In addition to the org-wide and concurrent rate limit, Okta limits the number of requests per end user to 40 per 10 seconds per endpoint. <!-- what happens if they cross the threshold?
+Message to log? -->

 ## Check Your Rate Limits with Okta's Rate Limit Headers